marklogic-community/corb2/README.md

 XQUERY-MODULE=extract.sjs|ADHOC

-### RunXQuery Tool <a id="runXQuery-readme"></a>
+### Run Xquery or JavaScript Tool

 Sometimes, a two or more staged CoRB job isn't necessary to get the job done.
 Sometimes, only a single query needs to be executed and the output captured to file.
 Maybe only a single query with no output captured?
-In these cases, the RunXQuery Tool can be used to quickly and efficiently execute your XQuery or JavaScript files.
+In these cases, the ModuleExecutor Tool can be used to quickly and efficiently execute your XQuery or JavaScript files.

 Yes, that's right.
-Like CoRB, with Version 8 or higher of the MarkLogic XCC Connection Jar in your classpath, the RunXQuery Tool can run JavaScript queries against a MarkLogic8 server.
+Like CoRB, with Version 8 or higher of the MarkLogic XCC Connection Jar in your classpath, the ModuleExecutor Tool can run JavaScript queries against a MarkLogic8 server.
 We know, bad name for the tool but what can we say, old habits die hard!

-So how does the RunXQuery Tool differ from CoRB?
+So how does the ModuleExecutor Tool differ from CoRB?
 The key differences are:

 + There is only one stage in the process so it can only run one query unlike CoRB which is multi staged (init, pre-batch, uri-module, process-module, post-batch)
 + It is a single threaded application

 That's it.
 Doesn't seem like a lot but it actually limits its functionality significantly.
-So what does the RunXQuery Tool have in common with CoRB?
+So what does the ModuleExecutor Tool have in common with CoRB?
 Quite a bit:

 + Runs either XQuery or Javascript
 + Supports encryption of passwords using Jasypt